Assistance programs in Bannock County.

 Other services offered by the community action agency include, but are not limited to, emergency food, clothing, food commodities, energy bill assistance, clothing, limited financial assistance dependent upon funding sources, family development programs, special housing programs, and telephone assistance.
 Dial (208) 233-8122.
 Read more Southeastern Idaho Community Action Agency.

-Idaho Volunteer Lawyers Program ((800) 221-3295) will assist eligible low-income persons with the following civil legal case-types: custody & visitation, foreclosures, divorce (limited), guardianship, adoption, predatory lending, debt defense or limited consumer issues, unemployment claims, assistance for non-profit organizations, and wills & probate (non-property matters only).
+Idaho Volunteer Lawyers Program ((800) 221-3295) will assist eligible low-income persons with the following civil legal case-types: custody & visitation, foreclosures, divorce (limited), guardianship, adoption, or support with predatory lending.
+There are also lawyers, who will work for free, on debt defense or limited consumer issues, unemployment claims, assistance for non-profit organizations, and wills & probate (non-property matters only).

 A couple organizations in Bannock County and Idaho include